SoliDry/api-generator/README.md

 Children elements stuck in every parent's `children` property array and it is empty if there are none.

-To get a sub-trees of a top most parents - simply execute GET request for the item, ex.: `http://example.com/v1/menu/1`.
+To get a sub-trees of a top most ancestors - simply execute GET request for the item, ex.: `http://example.com/v1/menu/1`.
 See wiki page for real-world examples with Postman.

 ### Conversions to RAML